-In 2017, we celebrated Pacific Basin’s thirtieth anniversary.
-Since taking delivery of our first Handysize bulk carriers “Pacific Lover” and “Handy King” in late 1987, Pacific Basin has evolved into one of the biggest and most reputable names in dry bulk shipping.
-Our fleet, team, network and business model today are the best we have ever had, thanks to the dedication and hard work of many people over the years to grow and improve our company.
-We thank our past and present colleagues – both ashore and at sea – as well as our customers, suppliers and all stakeholders for their enduring support.
+We have grown our owned fleet more than threefold since 2012, preparing us well for the market recovery and helping to cement our position as one of the leading names in dry bulk shipping.
+The value of our Pacific Basin brand today is also a reflection of the dedication and hard work of many people over the years to grow and improve our company.
+We thank our past and present colleagues both ashore and at sea, as well as our customers, suppliers and all stakeholders for their enduring support.

-We are an owner and operator specialising in modern Handysize and Supramax dry bulk ships, mid-sizeversatile ship segments that offer benefits of diversification in terms of geography, customers and cargoes.
+We are an owner and operator specialising in modern Handysize and Supramax dry bulk ships, mid-size versatile ship segments that offer benefits of diversification in terms of geography, customers and cargoes.
 That means we don’t experience the degree of earnings volatility that other segments do, which is partly how we managed to safely navigate extraordinarily challenging market conditions of the past several years.
 Our ability to leverage the characteristics of these segments through our scale, high-quality substitutable ships, office network, customer focus, cargo systems, and depth and breadth of experience enables us to maximise our fleet utilisation and generate TCE earnings that outperform the freight market indices.

 We are passionate about our customers and we value long-term relationships over short-term gain.
 These are values that underpin a customer-focused business model.
 We invest our time and our personalised, innovative efforts to offer a tailored, flexible and reliable service to customers, making it easier for them to do business with us.
 This is what earns us the customer support that is so valuable to us throughout the cycles and provides the foundation for our sustainability over the long term.